What is high-touch customer service?

 - One-on-one chat or phone-based support.

-Check-ins are also a good way to find gaps that may exist between customer expectations and company performance.
-On discovering these gaps, companies can implement appropriate measures to improve workflows and processes and align their goals with the customer's goals.
+Check-ins are also a good way for customer support teams to find gaps that may exist between customer expectations and company performance.
+On discovering these gaps, companies can implement appropriate measures to streamline workflows and processes and align their goals with the customer's goals.
 Check-ins can also reveal opportunities for upsells and cross-sells.

 Low-touch service examples

-Self-service counters or kiosks, automated teller machines, vending machines, and AI-enabled chatbots are common examples of low-touch service.
-Many companies taking this approach also provide video tutorials and access to knowledge bases that allow customers to find answers to common questions without involving a human service agent -- an approach that many customers actually prefer.
-Other examples of low-touch service include the following:
+Self-service counters or kiosks, automated teller machines, vending machines and AI-enabled chatbots are common examples of low-touch service.
+Many companies taking this approach also provide video tutorials and access to knowledge bases that help customers find answers to common questions without involving a human service agent.
+Many customers prefer this approach.

 High-touch vs. low-touch

 A low-touch customer engagement model is one in which the company rarely interacts directly with customers.
-This doesn't mean that it doesn't support customers.
-It does, but less with humans and more with automated support processes, digital engagement tools, and self-service resources like FAQs and video tutorials.
+This doesn't mean that it doesn't support them.
+It does that with fewer humans and more automated support processes, digital engagement tools and self-service resources like FAQs and video tutorials.
+Organizations whose low-touch approach can be shifted quickly into a high-touch experience (e.g., prospect clicks on a phone access link to speak with a representative) may benefit from that capability if it's not cost-prohibitive.

 This table highlights the key differences between high-touch and low-touch engagement models.